 1. How to Turn Email Response Rates into Dollars: Understanding How Email Response Rates Work and Why They Matter

 Even if it may seem like there is no need for an explanation, the email response rate is a particularly complex sales measure.
-Email responses provide you the opportunity to offer tailored knowledge to your recipients, which increases the amount of demos SDRs book.
+Email responses allow you to offer tailored knowledge to your recipients, which increases the number of demos SDRs book.
 This might include determining the level of interest in your products or services.

 If you don’t measure results and learn from them, email outreach won’t be very effective.
 Even though each company has its own way of measuring results, most marketers and sales professionals use the same engagement funnel.

 As a sales leader, you probably track all sorts of email metrics—from open rates to unsubscribe rates—but what is the top KPI to track when sales prospecting?
 If you immediately said “response rates”, you’re correct!
 Response rates measure how often your email campaigns get direct replies from your subscribers.
 SDRs want the highest possible response rates—more responses mean more relevant conversions.